stdarg/fuzelog/README.md

 ## Example

-The original function of log.js remains down to the constructor arguments, however, if the first argument is an object, FuzeLog uses the object as a configuration object.
+The original usage of log.js remains down to the constructor arguments, however, if the first argument is an object, FuzeLog uses the object as a configuration object.

-The log level defaults to __debug__, however we specify __info__, and the output stream is set to the file 'example.log':
+The log level defaults to __debug__, however we specify __info__ below and the output stream is set to the file 'example.log':

     var Log = require('fuzelog');
     var logConfig = {